-SUBSCALE MARK COMMENTARY Content The content is relevant to the storyline prompt.
+SUBSCALE MARK COMMENTARY Content 4 The content is relevant to the storyline prompt.
 The story begins with the prompt, which is repeated in the middle of the story.
 The target reader is informed, and the story has a clear ending.
 Communicative Achievement 1 The storyline is communicated in simple ways.
 The format is appropriate, but the target reader has to make an effort to follow the story at times (for example, due to errors with pronouns).
-Organisation The text is connected and coherent, using basic linking words (and; but; when; so).
-Everyday vocabulary is used generally appropriately.
-Language 2 Simple grammatical forms are used with some degree of control but there are Simple grammatical forms are used with some degree of control but there are a number of errors, which distract at times (Jo were in car with he friend; They don't came in good way approximately 30 mins (plus 2 minutes to check your answers in the digital test, and 6 minutes to transfer your answers for the paper-based exam)
+Organisation 2 The text is connected and coherent, using basic linking words (and; but; when; so).
+Language 2 Everyday vocabulary is used generally appropriately.
+Simple grammatical forms are used with some degree of control but there are a number of errors, which distract at times (Jo were in car with he friend; They don't came in good way and go to the your home).